Tmpertor/hidemydesk/README.md

 Hide all your desktop files whenever you want in mac.

 ## Installation
-First of you need to install brew, you can do this by visiting their website. (brew.sh)
+First of you need to download hidemydesk, you can do this by clicking <a href="https://github.com/Taguar258/hidemydesk/releases/download/1.1/hidemydesk.dmg">here</a>.

+Just double click the installation file and continue with the installation.

 You will need to enter your mac password when asked.